 You can call the CopyObject operation to convert the storage class of an object by overwriting the object.

-• If you change the storage class of an object to IA, Archive, or Cold Archive, you are charged storage fees based on the object size and storage duration when you access the IA object, or storage fees based on the object size and storage duration and data retrieval fees when you access the Archive object or Cold Archive object.
-If the object size is smaller than 64 KB and the object is stored for a period of time that is shorter than the minimum storage duration, you are billed based on the minimum billable size 64 KB and the minimum storage duration.
-For more information, see Usage notes.
+• If you convert the storage class of an object to IA, Archive, Cold Archive, or Deep Cold Archive, you are charged storage fees based on the object size and storage duration of the IA object, or storage fees based on the object size and storage duration and data retrieval fees for the Archive, Cold Archive, or Deep Cold Archive object.
+For more information, see the Usage notes section.

 Rules for storage class conversion by calling CopyObject